===> VIEW SCHEDULE & REGISTER HERE <===

 5.)
 Acceptable Proof of Positive Identity

-The Aurora Amateur Radio Group will administer examinations to anyone with a mailing address that can be validated with the United States Postal Service.
+The Aurora Amateur Radio Group will administer examinations to anyone with a U.S. mailing address that can be validated with the United States Postal Service.
 The applicant must also present a valid government issued photo identification from any U.S. state or federal authority.
 We accept any of the following types of valid, government issued photo identification for applicants over the age of 18:

 — Driver Licenses or other State Photo Identification Cards issued by Department of Motor Vehicles (or equivalent) in any U.S. state or territory